Sigval Bergesen

-Bergesen was born at Farsund in Vest-Agder, Norway.
+Bergesen was born at Farsund in Lister og Mandal county, Norway.
 He was a son of Ole Bergesen (1832-1899) and Marthe Marie Sophie Soeborg Jensen (1830-1908).
 He completed middle school in Kristiansand in 1879 and then received a trade school education in Osnabrück, Germany.
 Between the years 1882–1887, he received experience with chartering and ship brokerage businesses in Germany and Britain.
 In 1887, he moved to Stavanger where he founded his own shipping company, Sigval Bergesen (not to be confused with Bergesen d.y.
 ASA, which was founded by his son Sigval).
 Over time, his fleet grew to become the city's largest.

 Bergesen was member of the Parliament of Norway from 1903 to 1909.
 He also held several important board positions, among these chairman of the Norwegian America Line from 1929 to 1939.

 A statue of Sigvald Bergesen is located at the railway station in Stavanger.
 It was structured by Norwegian artist Ottar Espeland and was unveiling June 7, 1953.